 The microprocessor performs the program operations based on the inputs and the internal software program.
 When the sensed current exceeds the TIME PICKUP setting, the ACTIVE/PICKUP LED turns from green to red.
-The 50/51 contact is closed in accordance with the TIME characteristic equation or if the sensed current exceeds the INST PICKUP setting.
+TIME contacts (51) are closed in accordance with the time characteristic equation.
+If the sensed current exceeds the INST PICKUP setting, the INST contacts (50) are closed.